soemre/commentless.nvim/README.md

 Hide comments, focus on the code flow, and reveal them if needed.

-This plugin lets you fold comments to better visualize your code’s logic, and unfold them whenever needed.
+This plugin lets you fold all comments to better visualize your code’s logic, and unfold them whenever needed.

 <div align="center">